 Hello, thank you for stopping by!
 I’m Ariel and I’ve lived with type 1 diabetes for 12 years.
 I’m also a native New Yorker, born and raised in a Southern and West-Indian influenced household.
 I am passionate about resolving issues of educational inequality, deepening my spiritual walk and I have an insane obsession with Broadway shows, concerts and dance.
 Of course, diabetes is important to me as well.

-Four years ago following the passing of my beloved grandmother (a type 2 diabetic), I was desperate to find a compassionate community of diabetics who could empathize with my grief and encourage me to take better care of myself.
+Five years ago following the passing of my beloved grandmother (a type 2 diabetic), I was desperate to find a compassionate community of diabetics who could empathize with my grief and encourage me to take better care of myself.
 I also began to critically reflect on my condition and how factors such as race, culture, family and education impacted my perception of diabetes.